-Stephen D. Young, 49, Joined FranklinCovey as Senior Vice President of Finance, Chief Accounting Officer and Controller in January 2001 and was appointed Chief Financial Officer in November 2002.
+Steve Young, 50, joined FranklinCovey as Senior Vice President of Finance, Chief Accounting Officer and Controller in January 2001 and was appointed Chief Financial Officer in November 2002.
 Prior to joining FranklinCovey he served as senior vice-president of finance, Chief Financial Officer and director of international operations for Weider Nutrition for seven years.
-Mr. Young has 22 years of accounting and management experience.
-Mr. Young is a CPA and holds a Bachelor of Science Accounting degree from Brigham Young University.
+Mr. Young has 24 years of accounting and management experience.
+Mr. Young is a CPA and holds a Bachelor of Science in Accounting degree from Brigham Young University.